shivamjxin/shivamjxin/README.md

 # 💫 Hi there,
 My name is Shivam.
 I'm an electronics student in my 3rd semester, navigating the exciting intersection of hardware and software.
-I'm currently broadening my horizons in web development and diving into machine learning.
+I'm currently broadening my horizons in machine learning.

 ## 🌐 Socials